-- Language: This archive search option enables you to filter tweets as per the selected language.
+- Language: This archive search option enables you to filter the tweet data as per the selected language.

 2: Account targeting preferences.

 - From these accounts: This option enables you to specifically target your search to any account that sent out the required keyword.
-If you are eerily specific about the data source, you can specify the accounts on which you wish to perform the search.
+If you are eerily specific about the data source, you can specify the account you wish to perform the search.

 - To these accounts: The ‘To these accounts’ option allows you to select the specific accounts on which the replies or mentions were sent.

-- Mentioning these accounts: This option helps you in finding the accounts which were mentioned by your targeted account, hashtag or tweet.
+- Mentioning these accounts: This option helps you locate the accounts mentioned by your targeted account, hashtag, or tweet.

-Simply put, date preferences allow you to set the time period under which you want the search to be conducted.
-The ‘From’ tab lets you set the start of the time period and the ‘To’ tab lets you set the end of the time period.
+Simply put, date preferences allow you to set the time period under which you want the data.
+In Data preferences the ‘From’ tab lets you set the start of the period and the ‘To’ tab lets you set the end of the period.

-Getting Twitter data for any time period using TrackMyHashtag
+Getting Twitter data for any period using TrackMyHashtag

-TrackMyHashtag follows a subscription based hashtag tracking model and their prices start from $19 a month for 2 trackers which is cheaper than most of the competition and provides all the relevant information of the targeted hashtag.
+TrackMyHashtag follows a subscription-based hashtag tracking model; the prices start from $19 a month for two trackers, which is cheaper than most of the competition and provides all the relevant information of the targeted hashtag.